-At any rate, Spam fed millions of meals to American GIs in WWII rations and even helped the Russian allied forces avoid starvation.
+At any rate, Spam fed millions of meals to American soldiers in WWII rations and even helped the Russian allied forces avoid starvation.
 Hormel, the home company of Spam, was a little like today's Halliburton in providing foods as a contractor to the US Federal Government.
-The GIs introduced the product to the Hawaiians in the Pacific Theater of the war and they loved it!
+The soldiers introduced the product to the Hawaiians in the Pacific Theater of the war and they loved it!
 Today, cookbooks full of Spam recipes exist.

 - Since 1937, Spam was distributed for sale to at least 45 countries globally.

 - Over 100 million cans of Spam were enjoyed by 60 million Americans annually.
 That's 1.67 cans each.